HoudiniGraphql/houdini/README.md

 The disappearing GraphQL client built for the Svelte community.

-## ✨ Features
+## ✨&nbsp;&nbsp;Features

 -   Composable and colocated data requirements for your components
 -   Document caching and declarative updates
 -   Sapper/Sveltekit ready
 -   Generated types
 -   Customizable error handling (coming soon)

 At its core, Houdini seeks to enable a high quality developer experience without compromising runtime bundle size.
 Like Svelte, Houdini shifts what is traditionally handled by a bloated runtime into a compile step that allows for the generation of an incredibly lean GraphQL abstraction for your application.

-## ⚡ Example
+## ⚡&nbsp;&nbsp;Example

 A demo can be found in the <a href='./example'>example directory.</a>

-## 🕹️ Installation
+## 🕹️&nbsp;&nbsp;Installation

 Houdini is available on npm: